cloudflare/cloudflare-docs/content/cloudflare-one/insights/logs/users.md

 - Devices they have connected to Cloudflare Zero Trust
 - Their recent logins

-Select **View all activity** to see a full list of the user’s login events.
+Select **View all activity** to see a full list of the user's login events.

 ## Workplace records